ziadalkalza/Music-League-Point-Generator/README.md

 # Music League Point Distributor

-This is a simple and fun program that takes the list of songs from your Music League playlist, and uses your ranking to distribute the available points accordingly.
+This is a simple and fun program that takes in the list of songs from your Music League playlist, and uses your ranking to distribute the available points accordingly.

 ## Usage